SeeedDocument/Seeed-WiKi/docs/Platform/Arduino/SeeeduinoV4.2.md

 - **USB 2 Uart**
 Pinout of USB-2-Uart.
 These pads can be used to interact with other UART devices by putting the on-board ATmega328 in reset mode.
 This makes Seeeduino V4.2 to be used a USB2UART utility board.
 - **Additional 0.1" Grid aligned header Pads** Sometimes it is very convenient to connect a sensor/device to your board directly instead of going through a breadboard, or perhaps you want to solder the sensor directly to the board once you've completed your project, or maybe you want to monitor the output of the pins while they're been used by other devices.
 In any cases we have added these extra pads to help you along the way.
-These pads are aligned in 0.1" grid and can conveniently work with general purpose dot-matrix PCBs .
+These pads are aligned in 0.1" grid and can conveniently work with general purpose dot-matrix PCBs.

 !!!Warning
     Take gentle care in handling micro USB socket, or you might break the socket off.